The Best Tools for Organizing a Custody Case in 2026

 This is us.
 We'll keep the pitch short.

-Clearhavn is built specifically for people preparing a family law case — most often self-represented parents, sometimes people working with an attorney who want to bring something organized to their meetings.
-You log events, attach evidence, track issue tags, and when the hearing arrives, you export a court-ready
+Clearhavn is built specifically for people preparing a family-law case: most often self-represented parents, sometimes people working with an attorney who want to bring something organized to their meetings.
+You log events, attach evidence, track issue tags, and when the hearing arrives, you export a court-ready chronology PDF in one click.

 Best for: Self-represented parents and people preparing for hearings who want a calm, structured workspace without paying enterprise prices.